Gaelic Players Association

 The Gaelic Players Association (Cumann na n-Imreoirí Gaelacha), or GPA, is the officially recognised player representative body for inter county Gaelic footballers and hurlers in Ireland.
 The GPA's aim is to promote and protect all aspects of player welfare and to provide an independent voice for players.

 The GPA was formed in 1999 when former IMG employee Donal O'Neill and a number of high-profile inter-county players, including Tyrone's Fergal Logan and Peter Canavan, Derry's Fergal McCusker and Dublin's Dessie Farrell were instrumental in the birth of the organisation.
 The association was launched in Belfast.
 Farrell became the first chairman in 2000 and was subsequently appointed as full-time chief executive of the GPA in 2003.

 Farrell and O'Neill helped secure a sponsorship deal with drinks manufacturer C&C (now Britvic) in 2003, which underpinned the growth and development of the GPA as a self-funded, not-for-profit organisation.
 Membership grew rapidly as the GPA lobbied vigorously for improvements in player welfare entitlements, making a significant breakthrough in 2007 when it successfully introduced Government Funding for inter-county players.

 Following a lengthy campaign for formal recognition led by CEO Dessie Farrell and chairman, Cork hurling goalkeeper Dónal Óg Cusack, the GPA was formally recognised as the players' representative body by the GAA at its annual Congress in 2010.
 An interim agreement was also reached to provide support for the GPA's player welfare initiatives.
 In 2010 the GAA's amateur ethos was enshrined in the GPA's constitution.

-GPA activities
+Activities

 Since reaching an interim agreement with the GAA in 2009, the GAA has supported the GPA's Player Development Programme which provides off-field support services for inter-county players in the areas of education, career development, health and wellbeing and general such as a benevolent fund.
 With the Programme running since March 2010, inter-county players can now avail of scholarships, educational advice, an enhanced injury scheme, job searching advice, benevolent fund assistance for players in difficulty and a nationwide counselling service, gum shields, financial and budgeting advice, business start-up support and media training.

-GPA structures
+Structures

 The GPA is governed by three elected officers, a national executive committee and three sub-committees – management, finance and remuneration.
 Two Development Officers liaise with county squads on an ongoing basis.
 Each county panel has two GPA reps.